piotrmski/w13asm/README.md

 Any number of labels may precede an instruction or a directive.
 A label name must be between 1 and 31 characters, which could be uppercase or lowercase letters, digits and underscores (the first character can’t be a digit).
 The label name must be followed by a colon `:`.
 Labels are case-sensitive.

-A comment starts with a semicolon `;` and ends with a newline character `CR` or `LF`.
+A comment starts with a semicolon `;` and ends with a newline character (CR or LF).

 Instruction names are case-insensitive.
-All instructions have one argument - an absolute memory address - which may be expressed as a label name, or a number between 0 and 8191 in any representration.
+All instructions have one argument - an absolute memory address - which may be expressed as a label name or a number between 0 and 8191 in any representation.

 Directive names are also case-insensitive.